glf30/3a-forms/assignment/README.md

 * On form submission, display the input information below the form.
 If not every field is filled out, alert the user.
 The bio (textarea), however, can be optional

 * STRETCH GOALS:
     * Add a checkbox property `Subscribed` that can be toggled on and off.
-The display area should now display if the user is a subscriber or not.
+The display area should now specify if the user is a subscriber or not.
     * Introduce validation.
 (Name has to be a certain length, bio has to be a certain length, etc.) Display warning text in the UI if validation has not been followed.
     * When displaying the Profile data, use a separate component for the display.
 The information to display should be passed in via props.